khunjon/wanderlist/README.md

 ### Discovery Features
 - **Discover Page**: Browse public lists created by other users
 - **List Analytics**: View counts and engagement metrics
-- **Author Profiles**: See who created each list with profile photos
+- **Author Profiles**: See who created each list with profile photos and display names

 ## Tech Stack